 These traditional identity management systems are password-based and these shared secrets are exchanged and stored on insecure systems.
 This means such data is not secure in very many ways.

 Traditional identity systems are also very costly in terms of the technology that underlie them and the processes that need be performed to reconcile data, assure data integrity and data integration.
 They also deny the customer great customer experience.

-Some countries such as Estonia, Kazakhstan, and India use some form of centrally-managed digital identities that they use to file income tax, register for property, change email address, vote and withdraw money from an ATM or pay for packing.
-Although these systems show the many advantages over traditional identity management systems, they could be more secure (and with many other advantages) if hosted on blockchain.
+Some countries such as Estonia, Kazakhstan, and India use some form of centrally-managed digital identities that they use to file income tax, register for the property, change email address, vote and withdraw money from an ATM or pay for packing.
+Although these systems show the many advantages over traditional identity management systems, they could be more secure (and with many other advantages) if hosted on the blockchain.

 Benefits of Blockchain technology

 Enforcing data integrity and provenance while distributing the most recent state of data among all interested parties are some of the toughest problems that data integration and integrity software has been trying to solve in a world of disparate and uncontrolled data sources, notes Stewart Bond, director, Data Integration and Integrity software research, at IDC.
 IDG, blockchain helps solve these problems.

 It can help users and organizations to manage multiple copies of digital assets, to find the most recent versions and avail them to those people who depend on it.
 This applies to enterprises, consortium, regulators, and technology vendors, for instance.

 Blockchain promotes distribution of data across a network.
 For banks and large companies, for instance, that would need reducing costs by eliminating traditional data aggregation and integration systems due to variation of user data and differences in digital identities possible in most traditional systems.

 They would get the advantage of sharing the most recent data about a customer, for instance, when providing services.
 The data exchange can also reduce call center costs.